 Isner sank a difficult volley into the net, giving Murray a first match point.
 With Isner on second serve, Murray dominated a brief rally, pinging a pass down the line that Isner patted into the net with the ball close to his body.

-It was a hard-fought victory and the valiant Isner stood with his head down at the net, waiting to congratulate Murray.
+It was a hard-fought victory and Isner stood with his head down at the net, waiting to congratulate Murray.

 Murray has won four consecutive tournaments, taking his career tally to 43.